Overview of Section 1.2 Congruence of Triangles

 3. Classify kite and rhombus by angle bisectors

-A quadrilateral in which the angle bisectors are perpendicular to each other is a kite.
+A quadrilateral in which at least one diagonal is the angle bisector of the two opposite angles is a kite.

-A quadrilateral in which the angle bisectors are perpendicular bisectors to each other is a rhombus.
+A quadrilateral in which the two diagonals are the angle bisectors of the opposite angles is a rhombus.

 Construction: Bisect a given angle.